 “YouTube is incompetent.
 YouTube is in every single possible way incompetent.
 In every community outreach effort they have provided and in every recent change they have made to their platform, and in every way they have tried to work alongside copyright law they are fully and utterly incompetent.
 This is a sentiment I am not alone in every single other creator and every single other channel manager I have spoken to in my last 13 years of doing this has agreed in one way or another.
 YouTube has no idea what they’re doing.”

-Mason Pelt agreed hole heartedly, with the competence assessment of YouTube.
-Pelt started as a YouTube creator back in 2009, and shifted into YouTube channel manager role.
-Pelt was first YouTube certified for audience growth back in 2014, when he managed the COVERGIRL YouTube channel and would be recertified for several more years.
-He later founded his own agency doing among other things channel management.
+Mason Pelt agreed wholeheartedly with that competence assessment of YouTube.
+Pelt started as a YouTube creator back in 2009, and shifted into a YouTube channel manager role, becoming YouTube certified in audience growth back in 2014, when he managed the COVERGIRL YouTube channel.
+He maintained that certification for several more years, later founded his own agency doing among other things YouTube channel management, and SEO

 Pelt, who’s agency works with DCC Mag, said, “YouTube has been largely impossible to work with, even as a major brand.
 Creators tend to think YouTube problems only impact them and not companies.
 The reality is, YouTube screws up almost uniformly.
 Going back to 2014, I have gotten completely wrong information out of YouTube reps.
 I’ve had brand managers forward emails from YouTube saying things we were doing were not technically possible.
 And I’ve gotten no shortage of otherwise bad advice from the company.”